eveseat/docs/docs/guides/admin/sso.md

 !!! note "Note on the Callback URL"

-    This is the URL that the user should be redirected to once authentication was successful.
+    This is the URL where the user should be redirected to, once authentication was successful.
-    In the example, we can see it is `https://seat.test/auth/eve/callback`.
+    In the example, we can see it is `https://seat.local/auth/eve/callback`.
-    You should replace the `seat.test` part with *your* domain!
+    You should replace the `seat.local` part with *your* domain!
     In other words, lets say you are hosting SeAT at `https://this.is.seat/`, then the Callback URL will be `https://this.is.seat/auth/eve/callback`.
 If you have SeAT in a sub folder on your web server, remember to prepend the folder name before `/auth/eve/callback`.